SocketConnection#

 AsyncResult

-- classmethod factory_lookup_type(type: SocketType, protocol_id: int) GType #
+- classmethod factory_lookup_type(type: SocketType, protocol_id: int) GType#

 Looks up the

-to be used when creating socket connections on sockets with the specifiedfamily
+Typeto be used when creating socket connections on sockets with the specifiedfamily,typeandprotocol_id.If no type is registered, the

-base type is returned.Added in version 2.22.
+SocketConnectionbase type is returned.Added in version 2.22.

 - Parameters: